 If the grievance is not settled in accordance with the foregoing procedure, the Union may refer the grievance to arbitration within seven (7) business days after receipt of the City's answer in Step 3.
-The parties shall attempt to agree upon an arbitrator within five (5) business days after receipt of notice of referral and in the event the parties are unable to agree upon an arbitrator within said five (5) day period, the parties shall immediately jointly request the Federal Mediation and Conciliation Service to submit a panel of five (5) arbitrators.
+The parties shall attempt to agree upon an arbitrator within five (5) business days after receipt of notice of referral and in the event the parties are unable to agree upon an arbitrator within said five (5) day period, the immediately jointly request the Federal shall Mediation and Conciliation Service to submit a panel of five (5) arbitrators.
 Both the City and the Union shall have the right to strike two (2) names from the panel.
 The party requesting arbitration shall strike the first two (2) names; the other party shall then strike two (2) names.
 The remaining person shall be the arbitrator.
+Each party retains the right to reject one panel in its entirety and request that a new panel be submitted.
 The arbitrator shall be notified of his or her selection by a joint letter from the City and the Union requesting that he or she set a time and place, subject to the availability of the City and Union representatives.
 If either the City or the Union determines that time is of the essence in resolving the grievance, both parties shall agree on a deadline for hearing the matter and rendering a decision.
 If the arbitrator selected is unable to meet those deadlines, the parties shall contact the remaining arbitrators on the list, beginning with the last stricken until an arbitrator is found who can comply with the deadlines established.